Parents as Partners - How to Ensure for Positive Relationships

 Looking around the setting it’s hard to see a single space that hasn’t been built upon and developed in partnership with our parents.
 We have a cloak area which is adorned with family photos and a parent communication board.

-Our small world area has been heavily influenced by a number of our parents and children from the gypsy and traveller community to include shire horses and trailers.
+Our small world area has been heavily influenced by a number of our parents and children from the gypsy and traveller community including shire horses and trailers.

 Our water and sand areas contain resources again influenced by parents and their families and contains artwork bubble printing pictures that parents and their children made together at our recent open day.